m0nkmaster/pyhi/README.md

 ```

 #### Windows
 PyAudio should install directly through pip.
-If issues occur, use the appropriate wheel from [PyAudio Wheels](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio).
+If issues occur, use the appropriate wheel from [PyAudio Wheels](https://pypi.org/project/pyaudio-wheels/) (untested).

 ## Project Structure